Nick Darke: Style and legacy

 Subjects ranged from eco-sabotage, Greek mythology, child soldiers, U.S. geopolitics, Saint Paul, the right-wing lobbying arm of the evangelical Christian movement, domestic abuse, British colonialism, and slavery in Africa, but the bulk of Nick's work, reflected Cornish society and culture, such as tin mining, farming, and fishing.
 He had a preoccupation with depicting authentic Cornish characters, based on the people he lived and grew up with.

 Nick Darke's literary voice is highly distinctive and many of his characters, plots and settings are rooted in real Cornish life, past and present.
 As one of his earliest reviews, in The Financial Times stated: "Darke gives shape to a Cornish identity that feels vital and real and has nothing to do with clay pipes and clotted cream".

-Having trained 'in the round' as an actor, Darke was a strong advocate for simplicity over artifice.
-His plays 'demand little more than a magic box and a half a dozen versatile actors to transport you from the high seas to revolutionary France in the bat of an eye.
-Load the plays with ornament and they tend to collapse.
-Pace and fluidity are the watchwords, even entrances and exits can be dispensed with if the performers are onstage throughout'.

 In 2009, director Simon Harvey and the Cornwall Youth Theatre Company began Darke Visions, an eighteen-month festival running from Spring 2009 to Summer 2010 celebrating Darke's life and work, with the performance of Hells' Mouth (directed by Harry and Theresa Forbes-Pearce); The Body (directed by Tom Faulkner); and Ting Tang Mine (directed by Rory Wilton and Emma Spurgin Hussey).
 These plays went on tour in Cornwall during March/April 2009.

 In 2011 the theatre group o-region toured small-scale venues with a new show One Darke Night which also celebrated Nick Darke's legacy.
 Combining specially commissioned film (featuring Nick's son, Henry) and a small cast of players, the play fused extracts from lesser-known works with plays such as The King of Prussia and extracts from Darke's other writings.
 Compiled by Simon Harvey, who had worked with Nick on the production of his final play Laughing Gas in 2006, the production provided fresh insight into the remarkable range and diversity of Nick's catalogue of work.

 Among others, Nick mentored playwright Carl Grose and film director Mark Jenkin, both of whom won Falmouth University's Nick Darke Award, and both of whom cite Nick as a source of inspiration for their own work.